-In the following, the Supervisory Board reports on its work and that of its committees in the 2017 fiscal year: We closely supervised, carefully monitored and advised the Executive Board in the management of the company.
-We comprehensively fulfilled all the tasks incumbent upon us under applicable law, the Articles of Incorporation and our By-Laws.
+We also comprehensively fulfilled all other tasks incumbent upon the Supervisory Board under applicable law, the Articles of Incorporation and our By-Laws.
+We closely supervised, carefully monitored and advised the Executive Board in the management of the company.
 We have satisfied ourselves of the legality and expediency of management.
 We were directly involved in a timely manner in all decisions of fundamental importance to the company.

-The Executive Board provided the Supervisory Board with regular, timely and comprehensive updates in writing and verbally on all issues of relevance to the company.
-In particular, these include planning, business strategy, significant business transactions in the company and the corporation, and the related risks and opportunities, as well as compliance issues.
-The Executive Board continually informed the Supervisory Board in detail of the sales, results and employment development in the corporation and individual divisions as well as the financial situation of the company.
-Where the actual course of business deviated from the defined plans and targets, the Executive Board provided detailed explanations.
-It discussed the reasons for these deviations and the measures introduced in depth with the Supervisory Board and its committees.
-In addition, the Supervisory Board, the Chairman’s Committee and the Audit Committee dealt intensively with other key company matters at their meetings and in separate discussions.
+The Executive Board provided the Supervisory Board with regular, timely and comprehensive updates at its meetings and in writing on all issues of relevance to the company.
+In particular, these include the business performance, planning, business strategy, significant business transactions in the company and the corporation, and the related risks and opportunities, as well as compliance issues.
 The members of the Supervisory Board were also available to the Executive Board for consultation outside the meetings.
-As chairman of the Supervisory Board, I was in regular contact with the Executive Board and its chairman and discussed current company issues and developments with them.
+As chairman of the Supervisory Board, I had regular contact with the Executive Board and its chairman and discussed current company issues and developments with them.

 Meetings of the Supervisory Board and the committees

-The Supervisory Board held four ordinary meetings in 2017 as well as the strategy meeting and two telephone conferences.
-At two meetings, the Supervisory Board conferred part of the time in the absence of the Executive Board; one telephone conference took place entirely without the Executive Board.
-The Chairman’s Committee held two meetings and two telephone conferences in the year under review.
-The Audit Committee met four times in 2017.
-The Nomination Committee held a written vote on the proposal of a profile of skills and expertise for the Supervisory Board and in one meeting approved a proposal for naming the independent shareholder representatives (see also Corporate Governance Report, page 20).
-The Mediation Committee in accordance with Section 27 (3) of the German Co-determination Act (Mitbestimmungsgesetz – MitbestG) did not need to meet.
+The Supervisory Board held four ordinary meetings and two extraordinary meetings in 2018, as well as the strategy meeting and two telephone conferences.
+It adopted one resolution by means of a written procedure.
+At two meetings, the Supervisory Board conferred part of the time in the absence of the Executive Board.
+The Chairman’s Committee held two meetings and one telephone conference in the year under review.
+The Audit Committee met four times in 2018.
+Meetings of the Nomination Committee or the Mediation Committee in accordance with Section 27 (3) of the German Co-determination Act (Mitbestimmungsgesetz – MitbestG) were not required in 2018.
 There are no other committees.
 All committees report to the plenary session on a regular basis.
-The Corporate Governance Report starting on page 18 describes their responsibilities in more detail and names their members.
+The Corporate Governance Report starting on page 16 describes their responsibilities in more detail and names their members.

 Most members of the Supervisory Board attended all meetings in person.
-All members of the Supervisory Board attended more than half of the meetings of the plenary session and the committees, respectively, to which they belonged in the past fiscal year.
-A detailed account of each Supervisory Board member’s meeting attendance will be published in the Investors section of our website on March 21, 2018, with the invitation to the Annual Shareholders’ Meeting.
+Maria Elisabeth Schaeffler-Thumann was unable to attend two meetings, the strategy meeting and two telephone conferences of the plenary session.
+Francesco Grioli, who had been appointed as Peter Hausmann’s successor on the Supervisory Board and elected as a member of the Audit Committee as at November 1, 2018, was not yet available for the committee meeting on November 5, 2018.
+All other members of the Supervisory Board attended more than half of the meetings of the plenary session and also of the committees to which they belonged in the past fiscal year.
+A detailed account of each Supervisory Board member’s meeting attendance will be published in the Investors section of our website on March 20, 2019, with the invitation to the Annual Shareholders’ Meeting.